tchajed/sys-verif-fa25/docs/notes/resource-algebra.md

 The partial core is never defined.

-Notice how fractions are divided and combined as before, but combining requires that the values are the same.
+Notice how fractions are divided and combined as before, and we make explicit in this definition that combining requires that the values are the same.

 ### The full fractional heap RA